langmuirproject/langmuir/docs/source/index.rst

    geometry
    models
    examples
-   performance
    citation
    bibliography
 .. contributing
-.. analytical_theories
-.. finite_radius
-.. finite_length
-.. reference

 ..
 TODO:
     - Finite-length:
         v Include some theory on profile functions and interpolation
-        - Example of current profile, and how to use current profile demo
+        v Example of current profile, and how to use current profile demo
         - New demo on IV-characteristics with guard and FL-theory
     - Finite-radius:
-        - Proper explanation of different tables
-    - Tutorial on IV-characteristics and how to compute beta
-    - Tutorial on inverse problems
-    - Finding the floating potential
+        - Proper explanation of different tables v Tutorial on IV-characteristics and how to compute beta v Tutorial on inverse problems v Finding the floating potential

 Indices and tables
 ==================